Lee-moran/LeeMoran_Hair/README.md

 -The contact page has a form section which encourages users to get in contact.
 -The form collects your name, an email, a subject and an message box.
 -The contact form is valuable to the user as it gives them the ability to contact with out having to sign up.
-- Invites other barbers to join and find out more.
+- Invites other barbers to join and find out more, for potrnital for expanding.

 <!-- contact image  -->